 If you are power walking or running in a regular knitted hat and standard gloves it's only a matter of time before you feel too cold to continue.
-When you have a difficult workout if makes it harder to come back because you are associating your work out with that tough experience.
+When you have a difficult workout it makes it harder to come back because you are associating your workout with that tough experience.

 For those morning workouts:

 A lot of people prefer to exercise in the morning.
 It sets them up for their day with confidence, energy and focus.
 However, when you wake up to cold air and even colder floors that desire to exercise quickly turns into a desire to stay under your warm, cosy blankets.